slowernews/wisdom-tldr/chapters/introduction.md

 > *"The obstacle is the way."
 -- Marcus Aurelius*

-> *"If you are going through hell, keep going."
--- Winston Churchill*

 > *"The best way out is always through."
 -- Robert Frost*